glzr-io/glazewm/README.md

 ### Config: Window rules

 Commands can be run when a window is first launched.
-This is useful for adding window-specific behaviors like always starting a window as fullscreen, or assigning to a specific workspace.
+This is useful for adding window-specific behaviors like always starting a window as fullscreen or assigning to a specific workspace.

 Windows can be targeted by their process, class, and title.
 Multiple matching criteria can be used together to target a window more precisely.